yshavit/llm-notes/book/03-The-LLM/06-mathematical-optimizations.md

 This doesn't affect the learned parameters at all; just the activations.
 Basically, we just lift them into a tensor of 1 higher rank.
 Instead of representing the input as an $n \times d$ matrix, we'll represent it as a $b \times n \times d$ tensor.

 The rest of the math is exactly the same.
-At the hardware level, this will just result in the same operations (including the same weights) being applied to different input at the same time.
+At the hardware level, this will just result in the same operations (including the same weights) being applied to different inputs at the same time.
 TPUs are highly optimized for this.